 High levels of chemistry with major incompatibilities is bad news.
 Really bad news.
 These relationships usually begin quickly and passionately, exploding like a flaming geyser, which then extinguishes just as quickly as it began.
 Logic kicks in.
 Reality makes itself known.
 And you suddenly realize how fucking offensive you find each other.
 They’re traps.
 And getting out is easier said than done.
 Your heart says yes, but your head says no. And then you convince your head to say yes, which in turn makes your heart say no. Which makes your head say, “Wait, what the fuck?”
-So your decision making falls back to your penis — because this girl is so fucking hot, after all — even though you know your penis rarely makes wise decisions, which leads to bloody satin sheets, embarrassing public arguments, unpaid drink tabs, thrown iPods, changed locks, unanswered phone calls, tear-ridden voicemails, and the sterile interior of a clinic, or if you’re lucky, the famous oh-god-please-don’t-give-me-a-false-positive-you-piece-of-shit-$9.99-pregnancy-test-from-7/11 experience, which is guaranteed to challenge any man’s sanity.
+So your decision making defaults to your genitals — even though their track record for decision making is about as good as a drunk third grader’s — which only leads to embarrassing public arguments, unpaid drink tabs, thrown iPhones, changed locks, unanswered phone calls, tear-ridden voicemails, and the sterile interior of a clinic, or if you’re lucky, the famous oh-god-please-don’t-give-me-a-false-positive-you-piece-of-shit-$9.99-pregnancy-test-from-7/11 experience, which is guaranteed to challenge anyone’s sanity.
 And then there you are (wherever you go, as they say), and you find yourself jobless with two one-way tickets to Bermuda that were never used, six stitches, slashed car tires and a shattered cell phone.
-But at least that fucking cunt is gone (even though you still kinda miss her).
+But at least that psycho is fucking gone (even though you still kinda miss him/her).

 Not that I’m speaking from personal experience or anything.
 Nope.